 - Elevation gain | 180 feet

 The trail from Manarola to Riomaggiore is a paved path known as Via D’Amore, or the “Lover’s Lane.”
-Dating back to the 20th century when construction workers building the railway between Manarola and Riomaggiore needed a way to get between the two towns, it was closed in 2012 when some rocks fell and unfortunately injured a few tourists.
+Dating back to the 20th century when construction workers building the railway between Manarola and Riomaggiore needed a way to get between the two towns.
+It was closed in 2012 when some rocks fell and unfortunately injured a few tourists and just recently re-opened in 2023.

 Riomaggiore